cn-uofbasel/CCN-PacketFuzzing/results.md

 PiCN:

-Bug: MetaInfo optional since NDN packet version 0.3, but PiCN tries to decode meta info even if no meta info is in the packet --> error not caught --> parser crashes, following packages received but no more decoding.
+Bug: MetaInfo optional since NDN packet version 0.3, but PiCN tries to decode meta info even if no meta info is in the packet --> error not caught --> parser crashes, following packages will be received but not longer decoded.

+If MetaInfo is added to protocol, the parser crashes when the length value exeed the buffer length.
+Following packages will be recieved but not longer decoded

 Interestpackages: 900 Packages sent, correctly ignored false info, no errors raised.